High Violet: Critical reception

 High Violet was released to widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 based on reviews from mainstream critics, the album received a score of 85 out of 100 based on 36 reviews, indicating "universal acclaim".
 BBC Music critic Mike Diver hailed the album as the National's "finest disc to date" and "a potential album of the year".
 Andrew Gaerig of Pitchfork wrote that "when they aim for powerful or poetic, they get there" and described High Violet as "the sound of a band taking a mandate to be a meaningful rock band seriously."
 Steven Hyden of The A.V.
 Club called the album "carefully considered without being labored" and "richly detailed without being fussy".
 The Guardian's Dave Simpson wrote that High Violet "is beautifully subtle" and "grows in power with each listen", and The Independent's Andy Gill called it "a masterclass in subtle emotional shading".
 Sputnikmusic writer Channing Freeman cited the album as the band's "third masterpiece in a row".

 High Violet appeared on several publications' year-end lists of the best albums of 2010.
 Time named it the fourth best album of the year, and it also placed at number 15 on Rolling Stone's list of the 30 best albums of 2010.
 Pitchfork placed it at number 28 on their list of the 50 best albums of 2010.
 Exclaim! ranked High Violet at number 7 on their list of the Best Pop & Rock Albums of 2010, with critic Travis Persaud stating that it "continues the envious feat of releasing another album that's superior to its predecessor."
 The album placed at number eight on The Village Voice's year-end Pazz & Jop critics' poll.
 High Violet was awarded a Q Award for Best Album, an honor presented to the National by English musician Bernard Sumner.
 The album was also included in the 2011 edition of the book 1001 Albums You Must Hear Before You Die.
 In 2019, Pitchfork ranked the album at number 147 on their list of "The 200 Best Albums of the 2010s".

 Chart history

 The album debuted at number three on the US Billboard and also debuted in Canada at number two, in Portugal at number three, and in Germany at number 10.
 High Violet was certified gold in Canada, Denmark, Belgium, and the United Kingdom.
 In 2011 it was awarded a diamond certification from the Independent Music Companies Association, which indicated sales of at least 200,000 copies throughout Europe.
+It has sold 326,846 copies in the U.S. as of September 2014.